Dan Voiculescu

-Dan Voiculescu ([ˈdan vojkuˈlesku]; born September 25, 1946), also known as "Varanul" or "Felix Voiculescu", is a Romanian politician and businessman.
+Dan Voiculescu ([ˈdan vojkuˈlesku]; born September 25, 1946) is a Romanian politician and businessman.
 He is the founder and former president of the Romanian Humanist Party (PUR), later renamed the Conservative Party (PC).
-He was a senator from 2004 until his resignation in 2012.
+He was a senator from 2004 until his resignation in 2013.

 Dan Voiculescu was one of the richest men in Romania, with a fortune estimated at 1.5–1.6 billion euros, according to Top 300 Richest Romanian People launched by the Capital magazine in October 2009.
 The Intact Media Group, founded by Dan Voiculescu, includes several major television stations (most notably Antena 1 and Antena 3), radio stations, as well as top newspapers and magazines (most notably Jurnalul Naţional and Gazeta Sporturilor).
 According to Top 300 issued by Capital, developing televisions and launching GSP TV and Radio station ZU, as well as strengthening the print media, have been among the main directions that have marked the group's businesses in 2008.

 Early life

 Voiculescu was born in Bucharest, in a family of modest means, who lived in the Bariera Vergului neighborhood.
 For his secondary studies, he went to the Emil Racoviţă High School.
-Starting in 1969, he studied at the Academy of Economic Studies (ASE) in Bucharest, obtaining a B.A. in 1974, and a Ph.D in 1977.
+Starting in 1969, he studied at the Academy of Economic Studies (ASE) in Bucharest, obtaining a B.A. in 1974, and a Ph.D. in 1977.
 In 1991, he obtained a Ph.D. in economics from the unaccredited Pacific Western University (Hawaii), in Honolulu, Hawaii, and became a professor at ASE.

 According to the autobiography published on the official website, he was born in a modest family, his father being a plumber and his mother a housewife.
 He grew up in the Bucharest neighborhood of Bariera Vergului, near the 23 August skating rink, where he practiced ice hockey.
 In 1969 he fulfilled the military service in a military unit in Focsani.

 Before the 1989 revolution, he lived in a state rental house and drove a Dacia purchased in installments.
 Working in the foreign trade, of his allowance of $7 per day, he was able – according to the same autobiography - to gather over 21 years, 30 thousand dollars, which he deposited to BRCE and have been the starting capital of the GRIVCO group.